nstrauss/nstrauss.github.io/_posts/2020-08-11-mitigating-mac-enrollment-failures.md

 ![mds](/images/mds_workflow4.png)
 ![mds](/images/mds_workflow5.png)

 That's the entirety of the workflow.
 Save to volume, disk image, or other MDS run method.
 I prefer to save to a disk image to serve off a web server.
 The script and launch daemon (or prebuilt package) can also be included in your existing `startosinstall` outside of MDS.
-I'm using MDS here because it's easy and others might already have availability with the tool.
-If using Mac Provisioner or another wrapper around `startosinstall` there's probably a way to include the package during OS install.
+I'm using MDS here because it's easy and others might already have familiarity with the tool.
+If using Mac Provisioner or another wrapper around `startosinstall` there's probably a way to configure it to include the package during OS install.

 MDS will wipe the drive, use `startosinstall` to reinstall the OS and `enrollment_config_helper.pkg` alongside it.
 When the Mac boots for the first time to Setup Assistant follow these steps.